CARTAvis/manual_source/source/image_visualization.rst

 Server-side status and session resume
 -------------------------------------
-As CARTA is fundamentally a client-server application, it would be good to know the status of the server side at the client side.
-This is also useful for the desktop version to know if the application runs normally or not.
-The server status is displayed as a circular icon at the top-right corner of the main window.
+As CARTA is fundamentally a client-server application, it would be essential to know the status of the server side at the client side.
+This is also useful for the standalone version to know if the application runs normally or not.
+The server (also known as the carta_backend) status is displayed as a circular icon at the top-right corner of the main window.
 The connection latency and a session ID can be seen by hovering over the icon.
 There are three kinds of status:

 * Green: this means that the server side is connected successfully.
 * Orange: this means that the initial connection to the server side was broken (e.g., unstable internet) but has been reconnected.
 Users will be asked to resume the previous session or not.